 We understand these are challenging times for the Chattanooga community and we are mindful of the impacts to our customers; however, infrastructure enhancements are crucial to safely and reliably meeting the region’s present and future natural gas needs.

 As required by a settlement approved last year by the TPUC in the Chattanooga Gas’ Annual Review Mechanism (ARM) docket, this annual process adjusts rates upward or downward depending upon numerous factors occurring in the previous year.

-Chattanooga Gas is requesting approval to adjust rates to support sensible investments made in 2019 that:
+On August 9, 2021, TPUC approved Chattanooga Gas' request to adjust rates to support sensible investments made in 2020 that:

-In 2019, the Chattanooga region experienced significant growth.
-Chattanooga Gas provided the infrastructure needed to attract new business, help the snack food and automotive industries thrive and enable residential communities to expand.
+In 2020, the Chattanooga region experienced significant growth.
+Demand for reliable access to natural gas increased with more than 1,000 new residential and commercial customers connecting to the system.
+Chattanooga Gas continues providing the infrastructure needed to attract new business, helping the snack food and automotive industries thrive and enabling residential communities to expand.

 The system enhancements Chattanooga Gas made in 2020 help the company safely maintain service to customers when demand is at its highest, among other things.
 By taking this pragmatic action, Chattanooga Gas anticipates saving customers an estimated $40 million dollars over the next 10 years by reducing the need to employ more expensive gas supply alternatives.
 To minimize impact on customers’ bills, Chattanooga Gas is recommending capping charges over four years.

 Even after this rate adjustment, the average bill will still be more than $60 below what it was two decades ago after accounting for inflation.